Note: Post format got destroyed ever since Diablofans moved to this new template. I have yet to figure out a way to make this look better.

 Proc Coefficient: a term that refers to hidden numbers tied to every spell and ability in Diablo III.
 The coefficients determine how often a proc will take place in addition to any pre-existing effects of a spell.
 The lower the proc coefficient, the less likely the bonus effect will take place.
 See: 'Proc,' and visit http://www.diablofan...oc��coefficient for specific numbers.

-Proxy Bidding: a method of bidding for online auctions that is not limited to the Diablo III auction house.
+Proxy Bidding: a method of bidding for online auctions that is not limited to the Diablo III auction house (that said, considering the AH is shutting down on March 18, 2014, proxy bidding will also no longer be a part of Diablo III).
 This method of bidding relies on computer-generated bids rather than human bids that must be manually inputted.
 For proxy bidding, one player simply has to place a bid higher than the current bid and let it sit in the system.
 Whenever another bidder comes in to make an offer, if the bid is lower than the first player's, the proxy bid will automatically increase the current bid to just higher than the new bid.
 This will continue until someone comes along and bids higher than the highest existing proxy bid.

 For instance, Player A sees a Mempo with a bid of 120 million gold and no buyout price.
 Little does he know, Player B already placed a bid of 500 million gold on that same Mempo.
 Player A decides to offer 150 million gold as his price.
 However, since Player B already has a 500 million stake on the Mempo, Player A will be automatically outbid and the Mempo's "current" bid will be raised to 5% higher than the current bid (in this case, 5% more than 150 million, or 157.5 million).
 Player A can try again, and this time he places a bid of 300 million gold.
 But again, the offer will be automatically rejected and pushed to 315 million since Player B's 500 million gold offer still stands.
 Until Player A overtakes the 500 million gold bid, he will always be outbid instantaneously.